 Put the word caramelized in front of anything and you have everyone’s attention, for good reason.
+This Caramelized Salmon is no different.
 Sautéing thick, fresh salmon fillets coated in sugar puts my favorite fish over the top.
 And it’s on the table in just minutes!

 Apparently, I’ve become quite predictable over the years.
 Whenever I get home from having lunch or dinner with friends, my husband and kids ask, pretty much in unison, “So how was the salmon?”
 Inevitably, if it’s on the menu, there has to be a real showstopper for me to order anything else.
 Can’t resist those omega-3s!